Handling Understaffing in the Workplace

 3. Consider Paid Interns

 Another alternative for your understaffing problem is to hire interns.
+70% of interns are hired at the same company they interned with following their internship.
 Someone who is starting their career might benefit from your internship program and gain experience working as an intern with your company.

 Since an internship is also a temporary program, it helps you handle your understaffing problem only for a limited time.
 Remember that it is better to have a paid internship program so that more candidates apply for your company.